mcook42/ruby/ruby_on_rails/blog/README.md

 - Rails applications do not use require to load application code.
 DO NOT use `require`.
 App classes and modules are available everywhere, you do not need to and should not load anything under `app/` with `require`.
 This feature is called [_autoloading_](https://guides.rubyonrails.org/autoloading_and_reloading_constants.html)
 - The only times to use `require` are 1) to load files under the `lib/` directory and 2) to load gem dependencies that have `require: false` in the `Gemfile`
+- In ERB, a templating system that evluates Ruby code embedded in a document, there are two similar types of ERB tags: `<% %>` which means "evaluate the enclosed Ruby code" and `<%= %>` which means "evaluate the enclosed Ruby code and output the value it returns"